Updated August 31, 2022

 Substance abuse is, in particular, a common issue because many people feel that alcohol and/or “uppers” like cocaine or Crystal Meth give you the edge in social situations that allow you to interact more freely and with less inhibition.
 Using substances for reasons like these can create a dependence that leaks over into other parts of your day-to-day life.

-Now that you know you’re not alone in your loneliness, here are 5 practical tips you can use to alleviate your feelings of isolation:
+Now that you know you’re not alone in your loneliness, here are things you can do to overcome these feelings.

 - Admit to yourself and others how lonely you’re feeling.
 Being open and honest about your emotions frees you from some of their weight, and reaching out to others can help you form more intimate relationships.
 Knowing and seeing that people care about you can make all the difference!

-- Join clubs or sporting groups that meet regularly.
+- Volunteer, join clubs or sporting groups that meet regularly.
 It’s much easier to make friends with people who you see on a regular basis than to make friends with people you see once at a club.
+Research shows that people who start volunteering become happier over time.

 - Get closer with your acquaintances.
 Many people don’t reach out to possible friends that they already know.
 This takes little effort and you can deepen your connection in less time because you have a pre-existing relationship.